-C12VR The warmth of the old tube microphones matches well with their ability of handle very high levels.
+C12VR The warmth of tube microphones matches well with their ability to handle very high levels.

-C562BL For those times when you want to use boundary layer microphones tacked onto the inner surface of the piano cover.
+C562BL For those times when you want to use boundary layer microphones, tack onto the inner surface of the piano cover.
 You may want to experiment with three (low, mid, and high) for coverage of the full range of the instrument.